The Four Pillars Guide to Healesville

 DOES FOUR PILLARS HAVE A RESTAURANT?

-We serve up light snacks – a lot of which are part of our Made From Gin family – to keep you fuelled and filled.
-These snacks are created by our Made From Gin maestro, Matt Wilkinson, along with the talented Caro Gray, who update the menu with the seasons and any new gins or gin products we have on the way.
+Our distillery offers a range of Made From Gin snacks and other tasty dishes for you to enjoy alongside a mini G&T paddle or one of our gin cocktail specials.
+These snacks are created by the talented Caro Gray, who updates the menu with the seasons and any new gins or gin products we have on the way.

 WHAT ELSE CAN YOU DO IN HEALESVILLE?